Grow your career in Sales

-Browse Current Sales Positions: Search Jobs
+Browse Current Sales Positions: Apply Today

 In some organizations, joining at the operations level will give you responsibilities that may overlap those of Chief Executive Officers.
 Depending upon the depth and breadth of the position, in general, operations professionals should have knowledge of the following:

 - Product Knowledge — A sales rep who doesn’t perfectly understand the product they’re selling is a completely ineffective rep.

 - Prospecting Skills — Once internal sales professionals have the product knowledge to sell, it’s time to do some prospecting.

 - Rapport Building — Sales professionals have to work harder to build a connection with busy and sometimes hostile strangers over the phone.

 - Achieving Buy-in — Knowledge of a prospect’s needs and interests make it easier to have conversations that lead to a high likelihood of ongoing purchase behavior

 - Active Listening — Most sales reps feel comfortable talking to prospects, but listening is another story.

 - Communication — On the phone, the tone of voice, volume and pace of a sales rep’s speech are surprisingly important sales skills.